MaryJ25/Scrape-SourceForge100/README.md

 # Scrape Source Forge 100

+## Inspiration
+This code is a task done as part of my job application.

 ### The code here attempts to:
 1. Scrape the top 100 software by popularity from Source Forge
 2. Find and collect Windows PE files from the downloaded files